xdoko01/pgRPG/README.md

   - [ ] Extend Visual FX - VisualFXOnGeneration - for weapons, VisualFXOnCreation, VisualFXOnDamage, VisualFXOnNoHealth
   - [x] Prereq extension so that it supports `and`, `or`, `oneOf`, `anyOf`
   - [ ] Implement post-requisities on processor and change the process of processor loads - 1st load all processors without checks, 2nd check prerequisities for all proc 3rd check post-requisities for all proc
-  - [ ] BUG - when there is no command assigned to ACTION button, the controlls freeze after pressing z button
+  - [x] BUG - when there is no command assigned to ACTION button, the controlls freeze after pressing z button - None command must be assigned in Controllable component
+  - [ ] Prepare script module that implements YES/NO decision + IF json logic
+  - [x] Prepare script that restarts the quest - clear all quest and loads specific quest
+  - [ ] Reimplement QuestManager so it manages the loading of all quests data and distribution to other Managers,
+  - [ ] *Also reimplement EventManager to manage all the handlers loaded from the quests*.
+  - [ ] rewrite conditions and actions upon events into JSON logic format
+  - [x] loading game on GUI using threading library
+  - [ ] there is many managers - what about having list of managers and every manager inherits from some abstract class things like `clear()` or `register()` methods.
+By doing that clearing will be easier done by iterating the list and also can be part of the progress bar.
+  - [ ] maybe the ProgressBar might be created in the Game class only and not in the Main class.
+By doing that, I will pass one less argument to the engine.

 ## Questions
   - [ ] should position fixing be part of collision system or in separate component/processors?